Last Updated on October 9, 2022

 We think you’ll enjoy downtown Spruce Pine throughout the year, but the place especially livens up during its NC Mineral and Gem Festival in August and SPACE (Spruce Pine Alien Conference & Expo) in June.

 For places to spend additional time, we love Bear Den Mountain Resort & Campground.
-It’s one of our favorite places to stay in North Carolina, thanks to well-maintained spots and cabins.
+Thanks to well-maintained spots and cabins, it’s one of our favorite places to stay in North Carolina.
 There are even great hiking trails on the property.